 Now let me first tell you who the Kool-Aid Man is.
 He is a walking, talking glass pitcher of red Kool-Aid.
 Not only that, but this living pitcher of Kool-Aid is holding another pitcher of Kool-Aid.
 Considering that the delicious red drink is liquid candy, and the Kool-Aid Man uses it to lure children, I am pretty sure that he touches children inappropriately.
 Just kidding.
 No I’m not.

-I have this comic called The Adventures of Kool-Aid Man.
+I have this comic called The Adventures of Kool-Aid Man from Marvel.
 I think the origin of the comic is that it was a mail-in offer, because there isn’t even a bar code on it.
 I have also seen it advertised on the back of other comics.
-In the comic, Kool-Aid man fights an enemy which are called The Thirsties.
+In the comic, Kool-Aid Man fights an enemy which are called The Thirsties.
 If you are wondering what they look like, the Thirsties look like someone spit on the page.
 They are just a yellow splatter-like shape.
 Actually I think they are supposed to be a sun blast or something.
 Because the sun makes you hot and thirsty, I guess?

 What’s ironic is that these comics are so stupid that they are becoming an increasingly rare collectable.
 The value is not much but has seemed to rise over the years.
-The Kool-Aid man had made a large cultural splash through its grand marketing.
+The Kool-Aid Man had made a large cultural splash through its grand marketing.
 If you come across this comic, it would be wiser to add it to your collection sooner than later.